vercel/next.js/docs/getting-started.md

 - `build` - Runs `next build` which builds the Next.js application for production usage
 - `start` - Runs `next start` which starts a Next.js production server

-After that, create a `pages` directory in your project.
+Create a `pages` directory in your project.

 When using Next.js the filesystem drives most of the routing.
-Every `.js` file becomes a route that gets automatically processed and rendered.
+Every `.js` file in the `pages` directory becomes a route that gets automatically processed and rendered.

 Populate `./pages/index.js` inside your project: